Near-optimal coherent state discrimination via continuously labelled non-Gaussian measurements: Coherent state discrimination

 where

-The principle idea is to displace the alphabet $\left\{\ket{\alpha},\ket{-\alpha}\right\}\rightarrow \left\{\ket{0},\ket{2\alpha}\right\}$ and then perform on-off detection where a measurement outcome of `on' would indicate that the state is $\ket{2\alpha}$, and an outcome of `off' would be ambiguous, but there is higher probability that it is the state $\ket{0}$.
-In the high-energy regime the Kennedy receiver gives lower error rates than the Gaussian limit, but there remains an exponential gap with the Helstrom bound.
+The principal idea is to displace the alphabet $\left\{\ket{\alpha},\ket{-\alpha}\right\}\rightarrow \left\{\ket{0},\ket{2\alpha}\right\}$ and then perform on-off detection, where a measurement outcome of `on' would indicate that the state is $\ket{2\alpha}$, and an outcome of `off' would be ambiguous, but there is higher probability that it is the state $\ket{0}$.
+In the high-energy regime, the Kennedy receiver gives lower error rates than the Gaussian limit and has the same error exponent as the Helstrom bound.

 The first optimal receiver to appear in the literature was the Dolinar receiver \cite{dolinarRe}.
 The Dolinar receiver expands on the Kennedy receiver by including real-time feedback such that the displacement parameter in \eqref{KenRec} is dynamically updated according to the intermediate measurement outcomes.
 The Dolinar receiver was also shown to be robust in the presence of noise \cite{PhysRevA.70.062303}, and it may be interpreted as a multiple-copy discrimination problem \cite{PhysRevA.84.022342}.
+The Dolinar principle has also been demonstrated experimentally \cite{Cook:2007aa}, but continuous feedback techniques come with several drawbacks, including low symbol repetition rate and the need for fast detectors.

-The Sasaki-Hirota receiver was also shown to be optimal for BPSK and it simplifies the need for a complex feedback mechanism at the expense of requiring a non-Gaussian unitary rotation onto a cat state as a preprocessing, followed by on-off photon detection.
+The Sasaki-Hirota receiver was also shown to be optimal for coherent state discrimination and it simplifies the need for a complex feedback mechanism at the expense of requiring a non-Gaussian unitary rotation onto a cat state as a preprocessing, followed by on-off photon detection.
 Unlike the Dolinar receiver, the Sasaki-Hirota receiver was shown to not be robust in the presence of noise.

-A variety of other near-optimal receivers have appeared in the literature for BPSK and similar problems \cite{53264,60560,Muller:2012aa}, usually based on operations that are realistically implementable with current technologies.
-In all optimal and near-optimal receivers in the literature, photon detection is used.
-Given that no near-optimal schemes based on continuously labelled measurements exist in the literature, we will investigate this in the following.
+A variety of other near-optimal receivers have been proposed in the literature for coherent state discrimination and related problems \cite{53264,60560,Muller:2012aa}, typically based on operations that are feasible with current technologies.
+In almost all known optimal and near-optimal receivers, photon detection is used.
+Motivated by this, we investigate the utility of continuously labelled measurements—i.e., those that exclude photon detection—for coherent state discrimination.